altbizney/MotionScope/README.md

 ```
 (require "MotionScope").load((scope) ->
-  # `modal` is the name of the layer you want to attach the scope to
+  # `modal` is the layer you want to attach the scope to
   scope.plot(modal, 'y')
   scope.plot(modal, 'scale')
 )